Skip to content

 If you are pregnant

-Tell MassHealth you are pregnant right away.
-Pregnancy can change what you qualify for and can protect coverage after the pregnancy ends.
+Tell MassHealth you are pregnant.
+Pregnancy can change the coverage path and can protect coverage after the pregnancy ends.

-Apply even if you think you earn too much.
+Apply even if you think your income is too high.
 Children may have different rules than adults, and some children may be screened for CMSP.

-Read the notice first.
-Then update your income, send missing papers, ask about ConnectorCare, or appeal if the notice seems wrong.
+Read the notice.
+Update income, send missing proof, ask about ConnectorCare, or appeal if the decision seems wrong.

 Health coverage is only one part of keeping a family stable.
-If you also need food, rent, bills, or child care help, keep our local resource guide open while you work through this page.
+If you also need food, rent, diapers, child care, or utility help, check ASMOM’s emergency help and Massachusetts food help pages.

 Quick program table